georgy7/flood_fill_filter/README.rst

 First, the image is translated to the CIE XYZ color space.

-Gamma correction is applied for the intensity component Y.
+Gamma correction is applied for the luminance component Y.
 Let's call the corrected value Yγ.

 Yγ above 0.7 is corrected so that the white color becomes equal to 0.75.